Desus Nice: Career

 In December 2014, MTV announced that Desus Nice and The Kid Mero would be joining the cast of Guy Code for season 5, along with eleven other new cast members.
 They appeared on the first episode of season 5 which aired on January 14, 2015.
 After building a relationship with MTV and MTV2, Desus and Mero appeared on other shows including Uncommon Sense and Joking Off.

 On September 12, 2015, Desus along with co-host The Kid Mero released the first episode of their Bodega Boys podcast.
 They recorded their comedic takes on all things pop culture weekly at Red Bull Studios New York for several years before making the move to the "jam room" in Milk Studios.

 On August 30, 2016, Viceland announced Desus & Mero which premiered on October 17, 2016.
 The half-hour show ran Monday through Thursday hosted by the Bronx-reared comedic duo.
 Its finale aired on June 28, 2018.
 Desus co-hosted Desus & Mero, which premiered on February 21, 2019, on Showtime and ran until June 2022.

 The week of October 23, 2023, he was a guest host of The Daily Show.

+In February 2026, Nice premiered Desus Pieces, an independently released series on YouTube.

 Personal life

-Until 2022 Baker lived in the Mott Haven section of the South Bronx., after which he moved to Los Angeles.
+Until 2022 Baker lived in the Mott Haven section of the South Bronx, after which he moved to Los Angeles.